 1. Expression of love

 Dogs are social beings.
 It means that they like and need to live in a group.
 They are brilliant and notice the difference between themselves and humans.
 The communication between spices is entirely different, and your dog will not build a pack with your family.
 However, they will form a group with you, and there is a chance to understand and accept each other’s needs and behaviors.
 There will definitely be some feelings between you.
 If you create a strong bond with your pet, they will want to show you their devotion.
 Can they show it by sleeping on your feet?
 Yes, they can!

 For example, if you sit on the couch and watch TV, you are actually at rest and in full relaxation.
 Dogs very often pick up on their parents’ moods, so your pet will probably join you.
 Wild dogs usually sleep in a group.
 They often wrap their bodies around each other, keeping warm and protecting them from potential danger.
 Domesticated dogs still have this need.
+This is a natural instinct for dogs as they seek comfort and security in the presence of their human family, just as they would with their canine pack in the wild.
+Dogs are social animals and prefer to be around their human family as much as possible.
 Your pet gives you love and care, so they may eagerly seek a spot next to or on your body.
 Occasionally, they find their way to your feet.